The Persistence of Retracted Papers on Wikipedia: Discussion

 \subsubsection{Improving Retraction Visibility in Context}

 Our analysis reveals that early, human-generated warnings are effective; citations flagged as controversial are corrected significantly faster.
 However, such in-text flags are applied inconsistently.
 This suggests a need for tools that make these contextual warnings easier to create and more visible.
 To solve this information routing problem, Wikipedia’s editing interface could surface retraction indicators directly within citation markup or during editing interactions.
-For example, editors could receive contextual alerts (e.g., a badge or tooltip) when adding or modifying citations to retracted sources, along with links to the official retraction notice.
-By embedding retraction cues within the editing workflow, these changes would align with CSCW insights about situated action and the importance of interface-level nudges for distributed maintenance work \cite{geiger2017operationalizing}.